 Every finding is severity-classified.
 The playbook is the same across tools:

-- Critical / red: same-week fixes.
+- Critical / red — same-week fixes.
 These block the primary signal and cascade into downstream dimensions.

-- Warning / amber: same-month fixes.
+- Warning / amber — same-month fixes.
 Drag the score, usually don't block.

-- Info / blue: context-only.
+- Info / blue — context only.
 Often what a PR reviewer would flag but that doesn't block merge.

-- Pass / green: confirmation — keep the control in place.
+- Pass / green — confirmation.
+Keep the control in place.

-Every audit also emits an "AI fix prompt" — paste into ChatGPT / Claude / Gemini for exact copy-paste code patches tied to your stack.
+Every audit also emits an "AI fix prompt" — paste into ChatGPT / Claude / Gemini for exact copy-paste code patches tied to your specific stack.

-Related tools
+Related tools in this family

 Fact-check notes and sources